akovanev/DataGenerator/README.md

 `DgSource` specifies the file of values for the property. **Not** supported for objects, arrays and enums.

 `DgSpaceCount` specifies the count of spaces in the string.

+## Fluent profiles

+A profile should derive from `DgProfileBase`.

+`ForType()` - registers a type in the profile.
+All the subtypes should be registered as well.

+`Ignore(Expression)` - excludes a property from data generation.

+`Property(Expression)` - points to a property for which the generation rules should be setup.
+If a property is not ignored and skipped in the profile, then the defaults will be applied to it.

+[PropertyBuilder](https://github.com/akovanev/DataGenerator/blob/feature/1.4/Akov.DataGenerator/Profiles/PropertyBuilder.cs) - contains the list of methods which work similar to the attribute approach.

 ## Code examples